DeFiFoFum/hardhat-template/README.md

   - `_MNEMONIC` for deployments
   - `_API_KEY` for verifications
 - [hardhat.config.ts](./hardhat.config.ts): Can be configured with additional networks if needed
+  - [hardhat/types.ts](./hardhat/types.ts): Holds network typings which can be updated with more networks.
 - Create a deployment task (See the [template-readme](./tasks/20xxxxxx-template/readme.md) on creating a new task), then deploy/verify following the commands below

 ## Deployment